Philosophy Behind WilderHill® Clean Energy Index (ECO)

-Greener Utilities: Among utilities some increasingly adopt cleaner methods for making electric power including by wind, hydro, solar, and geothermal; these cleaner means can prevent pollution while helping add price stability for the consumer.
-Unlike more conventional power plants too, renewable energy - while still costly - is widely declining in price.
-Should dirty coal or natural gas grow more constrained and prices there rise, or the pollutants and CO2, or accidents at Utilities become more significant - then alternative, independent, renewable means of producing firm utility power to grid could grow increasingly relevant.
-Also potentially included here are innovative means to cap & trade or tax greenhouse gases, smart grid transmission, distribution, means to hold renewable assets like by YieldCos, accelerate green power nearer demand like rooftop solar leases, crowdsourcing the capital, micro-distributed generation, or other novel ways to reduce pollution.
+Greener Utilities: Among utilities some increasingly adopt cleaner methods for making power including by wind, hydro, solar, tidal, and geothermal; these cleaner means can prevent pollution while helping add price stability for the consumer.
+Unlike more conventional power plants too, the renewables - while still costly - are widely declining in price.
+Should dirty coal or natural gas grow constrained as prices rise, or if pollutants & CO2, or accidents become more significant - then alternative renewable means of producing firm or intermittent clean power can grow increasingly relevant.
+Potentially included here can be innovative means to cap & trade or tax greenhouse gases, smart grid transmission, distribution, means to hold renewable assets like by YieldCos, accelerate green power nearer demand like rooftop solar leases, crowdsourcing the capital, micro-distributed generation, or other novel ways to reduce pollution.
 Even greener utilities are typically not (yet) clean energy pure plays; this Sector may see some inclusion of securities with fossil fuel interests.
-Nuclear power specifically is NOT allowed in ECO Index; nuclear is not clean, it is not truly renewable, and it is subject to vast risks of accident, waste, weapons proliferation, and terrorism attack.
-Nuclear is completely excluded from the ECO Index.
+Nuclear power specifically is NOT allowed in ECO Index; nuclear is not clean, not truly renewable, and is subject to vast risks of accident, waste, weapons proliferation and terrorism attack.
+Nuclear is excluded from the ECO Index.

 Each stock freely floats according to its share price after rebalance.

 * Stocks below $200 million in size at rebalance are banded with a 0.5% weight.

 Canadian Solar, CSIQ.
 Solar, vertically integrated solar PV manufacturer, China.

 China Ming Yang Wind, MY.
 Wind, large turbine manufacturer is a pure play.

 First Solar, FSLR.
 Thin film, CdTe solar panels low-cost alternate to polysilicon.

 Hanwha SolarOne, HSOL.
 Solar PV, integrated from poly through modules.

 JA Solar, JASO.
 Solar, China-based sells PV modules in Asia, Europe, U.S., etc.

 Ormat, ORA.
 Geothermal, working too in areas of recovered heat energy.

 SunPower, SPWR.
 Solar, efficient PV panels have all-rear-contact cells.

 Trina Solar, TSL.
 Solar, produces ingots, wafers, solar modules; China-based.